Koukyosyumei/TOP/README.md

 # KLTA
-Code for "Transit Obfuscation Problem"
+Code for "On the Transit Obfuscation Problem"

 Build